jmfurlott/react-styleguide/README.md

 var React = require('react');
 var Styleguide = require('react-styleguide');

+// If you would like to include Prism.js as the syntax highlighter var Prism from '../demo/vendor/prism.js';

 // Require the components that you want to include import Button from './examples/Button.js'; import Blockquote from './examples/Blockquote.js';